-Fill the joint from the bottom up with sealant.
+Fill joints with sealant from the bottom up.

-2. Preformed Elastomeric Compression Joint Seal.
+b.
+Preformed Elastomeric Compression Joint Seal.

-Apply the lubricant-adhesion to the joint groove walls or the preformed joint seal or both.
-Install the seal between 1/8 inch and 1/4 inch below the pavement surface.
+Apply lubricant-adhesion to the joint groove walls, the preformed joint seal, or both.
+Install seal between 1/8 inch and 1/4 inch below the pavement surface.
 Install the seal using machine tools in a manner that prevents curling or twisting in the joint groove.
 The Engineer will allow the use of hand tools on ramps or locations where machine tools are not practical.